MenkeTechnologies/zpwr/README.md

 ## Uninstall

 Run `zpwr uninstall`.
-This will ask for confirmation before moving backups dirs to $HOME, unlinking all configs from $HOME and deleting all config dirs.
+This will ask for confirmation before moving backups dirs to `$HOME`, unlinking all configs from `$HOME` and deleting all config dirs.

 OR